rmjordas/awesome-vue/content/components-and-libraries/ui-components.md

 - [vue3-side-panel](https://github.com/headmandev/vue3-side-panel) - Easy-to-use and flexible modal sidebar component for Vue 3
 - [vuejs-confirm-dialog](https://github.com/harmyderoman/vuejs-confirm-dialog) - A simple way to create, reuse, promisify and build chains of modal dialogs in Vue.js
 - [@kolirt/vue-modal](https://github.com/kolirt/vue-modal) - Simple Vue 3 modal package
+- [vuetify-resize-drawer](https://github.com/webdevnerdstuff/vuetify-resize-drawer) - The vuetify-resize-drawer component extends the functionality of the v-navigation-drawer so that it is resizable by the user

 ## Parallax